make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ### EraEnd

-EraEnd structure also differs for switch blocks produced before and after Condor.
+EraEnd structure also differs for switch blocks produced before and after Casper 2.0.
 In most cases, you can just use the EraEnd object from the common Block class.
-But again, if necessary, you can recover an EraEndV1 object from a Version 1 Block instance:
+But again, if necessary, you can recover an EraEndV1 object from a version 1 block instance:

 ```csharp
 if (block.Version == 1) {